NikolaiT/incolumitas/content/Security/detecing-proxies.md

 ## Second Idea: Obtain the browser -> server Latency with WebSockets

-Seeing the latency measurements problems with the code above, it's time to try out WebSockets in order to get more accurate latency (RTT) measurements with JavaScript.
+Seeing the latency measurements problems with the `XMLHttpRequest` technique from above, it's time to try out WebSockets in order to get more accurate latency (RTT) measurements with JavaScript.

+I am not interested in the WebSocket connection establishment latency, I only want the latency between `socket.send()` and `socket.recv()` functions.
+All my WebSocket server does it to send the message back.
+It's a simple echo server.
+On each `socket.send()`, I send the `performance.now()` relative timestamp with the message.
+That way, I can interpolate the latency.

+The good thing with WebSockets: There is zero incentive to delay or stall WebSocket messages once the connection is established.
+This gives us accurate samples.

-This is the WebSocket latency measurement code:
+This is the WebSocket latency measurement code and here is a link to the live test site: [https://bot.incolumitas.com/ws-latency.html](https://bot.incolumitas.com/ws-latency.html).

 ```html
 <!doctype html>